 - Go by Monorail – Used in the city area, a monorail is a fast and efficient way through the city that will give you views from the top.

 - Jump on a bus – If a train doesn’t take you the whole, the bus will take care of the rest.
-Not overly used in my own experiences, but it’s still there if you need.
+Not overly used in my own experiences.

-- Hail a taxi – Taxis are everywhere, and if you need to get somewhere in quick time to save you a walk to train station, the cab will get you there in no time, and it doesn’t cost you a great deal.
+- Hail a taxi – Taxis are everywhere, and if you need to get somewhere quickly to save you a walk to the train station, the cab will get you there in no time and doesn’t cost you a great deal.

 Day 1 – Getting to know KL

-You don’t want to spend too much time wondering what you need to do upon arrival, so it’s essential to plan and get stuck into your trip from the outset, as your Kuala Lumpur itinerary will soon fill up you’ll wonder where the time went.
+You don’t want to spend too much time wondering what you need to do upon arrival; it’s essential to plan and get stuck into your trip from the outset, as your Kuala Lumpur itinerary will soon fill up you’ll wonder where the time went.

 A stroll around Perdana Botanical Gardens

-Inside the gardens, there is a variety of things going on, from the Orchard/Hibiscus Gardens to the large Amphitheatre with occasional entertainment and a vast playground with castles and monkey bars for eager kids to climb for a little self-amusement.
+Inside the gardens, there is a variety of things going on, from the Orchard/Hibiscus Gardens to the large Amphitheatre with occasional entertainment and a vast playground with castles and monkey bars for eager kids to climb for a bit of self-amusement.

-The Lake Garden is the biggest attraction inside the Botanical Gardens; you can experience a relaxing stroll around the water and view the perfectly landscaped gardens seen throughout, be mesmerised fountains and go over walking bridge to the central islands that offer more gardens and shaded infrastructure for further relaxing in the shade.
+The Lake Garden is the biggest attraction inside the Botanical Gardens.
+You can experience a relaxing stroll around the water, view the perfectly landscaped gardens seen throughout, be mesmerised by fountains, and go over a walking bridge to the central islands that offer more gardens and shaded infrastructure for further relaxing in the shade.

-Other attractions near the Botanical Gardens include the Butterfly House and Bird Park, which requires an admission fee and you could make it a whole day out of it if you wish to visit the big three attractions in the area.
+Other attractions near the Botanical Gardens include the Butterfly House and Bird Park, which requires an admission fee, and you could make a whole day out of it if you wish to visit the big three attractions in the area.

 Fun and shopping at Berjaya Times Square

-Kuala Lumpur has many top-quality shopping malls and the Berjaya Times Square is worth mentioning, because of the uniqueness of the major shopping precinct.
+Kuala Lumpur has many top-quality shopping malls and the Berjaya Times Square is worth mentioning because of the uniqueness of the central shopping precinct.

-Times Square contains the usual retail and food outlets like any other mall in the city, but the action is on the fifth floor, where you find yourself in a whole new world in the form of an Indoor theme Park that contains rollercoasters, carnival rides and other entertainment usually seen at amusement parks around the world.
+Times Square contains the usual retail and food outlets like any other mall in the city.
+Still, the action is on the fifth floor, where you find yourself in a whole new world in the form of an Indoor theme Park that contains rollercoasters, carnival rides and other entertainment usually seen at amusement parks around the world.

 Time to spend at Times Square: 1-3 hours should give you ample time.

-You’ll visit Bukit Bintang Kuala Lumpur on more than one occasion, and that is a sure thing.
-It’s a popular entertainment hub and night spot for all tourist and offers a rich food experience like none other at the Jalan Alor Night Food Court, a street food delight of many Asian cuisines.
+You’ll visit Bukit Bintang Kuala Lumpur on more than one occasion.
+The popular entertainment hub and nightspot offer a rich food experience at the Jalan Alor Night Food Court, a street food delight of many Asian cuisines that foreigners rush to when staying in KL.

-It’s evident from the outset that Bukit Bintang is where all foreigners rush to when staying in KL, with major franchise chains such as McDonald’s, KFC and Starbucks in the vibrant area with significant shopping outlets such as The Pavilion nearby.
+Other major franchise chains such as McDonald’s, KFC and Starbucks are in the vibrant area with significant shopping outlets such as The Pavilion nearby.
 You’ll also find some of the best cafes in Kuala Lumpur in this famous tourist area.

-At dinner time, you’ll be making your way to the Jalan Alor Night Food Court, a famous street thoroughfare containing many food outlets at an appropriate price.
-You can choose to sit in a restaurant and try delicious Malaysian food, eat on the run by purchasing a snack from a street vendor, or enjoy a BBQ feast as you select your meats, and have it cooked on the spot.
+You’ll make your way to the Jalan Alor Night Food Court at dinner, a famous street thoroughfare containing many food outlets at a reasonable price.
+You can sit in a restaurant and try delicious Malaysian food, eat on the run by purchasing a snack from a street vendor, or enjoy a BBQ feast as you select your meats and have them cooked on the spot.

 Favourite things to do in Bukit Bintang